 Forms of estrogen

-HT works by replacing estrogen, which has been proven to be the most effective treatment for many menopause symptoms.
+HT works by supplying your body with estrogen, which has been proven to be the most effective treatment for many menopause symptoms.
 You will usually need to use some kind of estrogen as part of your HT.

 Estrogen can be supplied as: